dwellin98/Data-Science/README.md

 quicker and easier to run analysis.

 - Identifying the inconsistencies within the data set such as NaaN, empty and data that is of an incorrect type.
-- Tyding indexes, collumns creating a more understandable data frame.
+- Formatting dataframe column names and indexes to create organised and more understandable data.
 -

 ```markdown